-Anyone who knows me well, knows that for me just going to the firehouse and “doing the job” is not enough.
-I’d say at bare minimum I want to be competent, but minimum standards are for losers.
+Anyone who knows me well, knows that for me just “doing the job” is not enough.
+I’d say at bare minimum I want to be competent, but minimum standards are a trip hazard.
 I want to put in the work to be a “good” fireman one day.
 Someone that can help pass on everything taught to me, to the next generation.
 There is only one path to get there.
 That’s time, reps, and a whole lot of sweat.

-There’s only one way to get the time, simply to put in the years with your department.
-But what better way to put in the reps and sweat than investing yourself in training with humble, and hardworking firefighters.
-There is absolutely nothing more motivating, clarifying, and just plain invigorating than spending time with other like minded firefighters.
-Having the opportunity to listen to, train with, and learn from some of the most talented firefighters in the industry is an opportunity I’m not going to pass up if I can help it.
+There’s obviously only one way to get the time, and that is to put in the years on the job.
+But what better way to put in the reps and sweat than investing your time in training with humble and hardworking firefighters.
+Personally, there is absolutely nothing more motivating or clarifying than spending time with other like minded individuals.
+Having the opportunity to listen to, train with, and learn from some of the most talented firefighters in the industry is an opportunity I’m not going to pass up.

 This weekend I was able to fit in a quick trip to New York to the First Due Training Conference.
 (If you didn’t go, you missed out and should go next year.)
 It was yet another incredible training experience.
-I was unable to make the lecture classes due to other commitments, but I heard they were fantastic.
-I made it for the Tactics on Tap discussion, which was full of hilarious stories, and a HOT class on Truck work on Sunday.
-The group of instructors for the HOT class was one of, if not the best, I have had.
-Every one was knowledgeable, and answered every student’s question with tricks they’ve learned from their experiences on the job.
-They took time to work on techniques based on each individual student, and gave specific suggestions on how to keep improving.
-They also gave great advice on how to implement the training and props at our home departments.
-The class was essentially divided into three parts: rotating skill stations, exploring the city and talking ladder placement, and evolutions of working in live fire.
-If you have the chance to take a class from that group, I recommend it.
+The conference offered both lectures, and hands on.
+After the first day was a Tactics on Tap discussion, which if you don’t know what that is, is a bunch of firemen sitting around telling stories.
+Most of which are hilarious.
+For the hands on portion, I took the Truck class, and the group of instructors was one of, if not the best, I have had.
+Everyone was knowledgeable, and answered every student’s question with tricks they’ve learned from their experiences.
+They took time to work with each individual student, showing them various techniques, and gave specific suggestions on how to keep improving.
+They also gave advice on how to implement the training and props at your own department.
+The class was essentially divided into three parts: rotating skill stations, exploring the city and talking ladder placement, and several evolutions of live fire.

-- Mentors.
-I’ve talked a lot about this before, because I think it’s so important to your career, but find yourself some quality mentors.
-I would without a doubt, not be where I am today without mine.
-The experience they have is invaluable, and they are the kind of fireman I aspire to be some day.
-A good mentor is willing to give you their honest opinion on situations, and you need to be willing to take their advice into consideration.
-If you’re going to request their time, you need to be willing to consider what they’re saying, even if it’s not something you necessarily wanted to hear.
+- A good mentor is willing to give you their honest opinion based on their experiences, and can be a voice of reason when you need it.
+However, if you’re going to request their time, you need to be willing to consider what they’re saying, even if it’s not something you necessarily wanted to hear.
 You never know who you may meet at a conference that would be willing to mentor you during your career.

-You have no excuse to not want to learn, except laziness.
+In my opinion, you have no excuse to not want to learn, except laziness.
 And there are small conferences and trainings popping up across the country making it easier than ever to learn.
-Over the next 8 months I have at least one training or conference scheduled a month, and I’m fortunate my department is supportive of me wanting to travel and learn.
+I’m fortunate my department is supportive of me wanting to travel and learn.
 I’ve found this is the best way to keep myself focused and pushing forward.
-Plus, I just want to listen to firemen tell stories.
-I’ll be venturing out of state more this next year, and I couldn’t be more excited.
-Maybe I’ll see you there!
+If nothing else, I want to listen to firemen tell stories.
+Hopefully I’ll see you there!

 As always, move with a purpose.